 By the end of this training, participants will be able to:

-Understand basic concepts in probability and statistics, and apply them to real-world scenarios for government.
+- Understand basic concepts in probability and statistics, and apply them to real-world scenarios relevant to public sector workflows.

-Write and understand procedural, functional, and object-oriented programming code for government applications.
+- Write and understand procedural, functional, and object-oriented programming code suitable for government applications.

-Implement machine learning techniques such as classification, clustering, and neural networks for government projects.
+- Implement machine learning techniques such as classification, clustering, and neural networks to support data-driven decision-making for government.

-Develop AI solutions using rules engines and expert systems for problem-solving in the public sector.
+- Develop AI solutions using rules engines and expert systems for problem-solving in governance and accountability contexts.

-Artificial Neural Networks are computational data models utilized in the development of Artificial Intelligence (AI) systems designed to perform "intelligent" tasks.
-These networks are frequently employed in Machine Learning (ML) applications, which represent one implementation of AI for government.
-Deep Learning is a subset of ML.
+Artificial Neural Networks are computational models utilized in the creation of Artificial Intelligence (AI) systems designed to perform tasks that require "intelligent" capabilities.
+These networks are frequently employed in Machine Learning (ML) applications, which represent one approach to implementing AI.
+Deep Learning, a specialized subset of ML, further advances these techniques for government and other sectors.

 This four-day course provides an introduction to artificial intelligence (AI) and its applications for government.
-An optional fifth day is available for participants to engage in an AI project following the conclusion of the course.
+Participants have the option to extend their learning by one additional day to work on an AI project upon completing the initial course.

 This instructor-led, live training in Virginia (online or onsite) is aimed at intermediate-level data scientists and statisticians who wish to prepare data, build models, and apply machine learning techniques effectively for government and other professional domains.